WorldBank-Transport/DRIVER/doc/domain-registration.md

 Routing is configured via a [public hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html) which defines how traffic should be routed for that domain.

 Within the hosted zone, you can configure records for your domain as you would with any DNS provider, but can also create special Route 53 records called alias records to route traffic to other AWS resources.

+Note that for DRIVER, it is necessary to create an A record or AAAA record pointing to the IPv4 or IPv6 address of the app server (this is the case regardless of whether the domain is registered through Route 53 or another registrar).
+The address of the app server needs to be specified during deployment (see [System Administration](system-administration.md)).

 For more information on routing, see [How Internet Traffic Is Routed to Your Website or Web Application](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/welcome-dns-service.html)